WHY Physical Education? And why DID you want to teach it?

 · Did we all decide this together?
 Or did we all INHERIT this?

-· What is the consequence of not agreeing to this BIG WHY?
+· What is the consequence of not agreeing with this BIG WHY?
 What if I said, surrounded by my PE peers, that HLM was not a good reason for PE?
 Would I be accepted?
 Would I feel ashamed?

 · What are the consequences of uncritically accepting a BIG WHY like HLM?
 What harm might come from a simple, passive acceptance of such a grand, noble vision?